USCGC Anthony Petit

 USCGC Anthony Petit (WLM-558) is a Keeper-class coastal buoy tender of the United States Coast Guard.
 Launched in 1999, she has served her entire career maintaining navigational aids in Southeast Alaska.
+She is assigned to the Seventeenth Coast Guard District.

 Construction

 Anthony Petit was built by Marinette Marine Corporation in Marinette, Wisconsin.
 She was the eighth of the fourteen Keeper-class vessels completed.
-The contract price for the entire class was $220 million, suggesting that the original cost of Anthony Petit was approximately $15.7 million.
-The ship was launched on January 30, 1999, into the Menominee River.
+On 22 June 1993 the Coast Guard awarded the contract for the Keeper class vessels in the form of a firm contract for the lead ship and options for thirteen more.
+In February 1997, it exercised options for the 5th through the 10th vessels, including Anthony Petit.
+The ship was launched on 30 January 1999, into the Menominee River.
 Speakers at the christening ceremony included Alaska Senator Frank Murkowski, and Coast Guard Commandant Admiral James Loy.